SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 <BR>

-## Create a Zeppelin Notebook to run SparkSQL, Scala and Java instructions against a NuoDB database
+## Run SparkSQL, Scala and Java instructions against a NuoDB database in a Zeppelin notebook

 This example will use SparkSQL and some light Scala to query the NuoDB database.

 First we need to point the Spark interpreter to our NuoDB JDBC driver.

-### Add the NuoDB JDBC driver to the Spark Shell artifact list.
+### Add the NuoDB JDBC driver to the Spark Shell artefact list.

 Click the drop down next to anonymous in the top right corner of the page and select Intepreters.

 Scroll down to the Spark definition.

 Click the edit button on the right hand side of the Spark interpreter section.
-Scroll down the Spark definition and add the artifact describing the location of the NuoDB JDBC driver that you downloaded previously onto the server where Zeppelin is running.
+Scroll down the Spark definition and add the artefact describing the location of the NuoDB JDBC driver that you downloaded previously onto the server where Zeppelin is running.

 For example